Here are some quick tips for how to use a call script template.

 Try to avoid reading from a script.

 Even though we have the word “script” in our company name, we don’t think that a salesperson should read directly from a script.
-What we think you should do is use your sales script template as a more of a guide that tells you what to to say and ask when talking with a prospect on the phone.
+What we think you should do is use your sales script template as more of a guide that tells you what to say and ask when talking with a prospect on the phone.

 Make your call script template modular.

 If your sales call is a cold call where the prospect does not know who you are or why you are calling, it can be very helpful to share some sort of elevator pitch.
-This is one to two sentences that quickly explains how you help or the value that you offer.
+This is one to two sentences that quickly explain how you help or the value that you offer.

 Common Pain Points

 It is likely that your product or service resolves some sort of pain points for your client.
 You may reach a point in your sales call where it might make sense to talk about these.
-Having these listed out in your call template can help you to remember to talk about them and possibly help you to remember all of the key pain points that could be mentioned.
+Having these listed in your call template can help you to remember to talk about them and possibly help you to remember all of the key pain points that could be mentioned.